mehulagg/gitlab/doc/development/experiment_guide/index.md

 Historical Context: `Experimentation Module` was built iteratively with the needs that appeared while implementing Growth sub-department experiments, while GLEX was built with the findings of the team and an easier to use API.

+### Experimenting with new icons and illustrations
+Some experiments may require adding custom icons or illustrations to our codebase.
+As this process is lengthy and at this stage, the outcome of the experiment uncertain, we should postpone this effort to the experiment clean-up process.
+We recommend the following workflow:

+- Add icons/illustrations as `.svg` files in the `/app/assets/images` (or EE) path within the GitLab repository.
+- Use `image_tag` or `image_path` to render it via the asset pipeline.
+- As part of the clean-up process **if** the experiment is a success, designers would add the new illustrations/icons to the Pajamas UI kit.
+Engineers could then add it to the [SVG library](https://gitlab-org.gitlab.io/gitlab-svgs/) and modify the implementation based on our
+[Frontend Development Guidelines](../fe_guide/icons.md#usage-in-hamlrails-2). ](../fe_guide/icons.md#usage-in-hamlrails-2).